Volkswagen Golf GTI Review 2025: Price, specs & boot space

 The same applies to the Clubsport model, which can be specified in the smaller wheel options too.
 We've yet to try a standard GTI without DCC, but we suspect it'll have significantly less adaptability.
 Other than that, refinement is largely excellent – motorway journeys are effortless.

 Firm up the suspension and 'sportify' the engine response, steering and piped-in exhaust noise and it becomes a different animal, with a nice rorty tone as you scythe through the gears along with a tied down feel to the suspension.
-The steering is nice and precise, although not brimming with feel, and the electronic differential keeps it glued to your chosen line out a bend.
+The steering is nice and precise, although not brimming with feel, and the 2024 updates fitted both GTI and Clubsport with a proper locking front differential rather than the old electronic system, which really makes a difference when powering out of tight corners.

 Spec DCC on the Clubsport and you get a special Nurburgring mode, which is supposed to set the car up perfectly for the fearsome German racetrack.
 Given it's quite a bumpy, challenging circuit, that mode actually fits UK roads really well – although fiddle with the settings on the standard GTI and you can set it up that way yourself.